Florida Boys: History

 In 2007, the Florida Boys had two personnel changes at relatively the same time, as long-time bass singer Gene McDonald left to work for a bus company, and tenor Harold Reed left to join the Kingsmen Quartet.
 McDonald was replaced by Butch Owens, and lead singer Josh Garner moved up to the tenor position, with Les once again singing lead for the group.

 Then, in June 2007, Les Beasley announced that the legendary quartet would be disbanding the following month.
 However, he also announced that they would come back together once more for a farewell appearance at the National Quartet Convention in September 2007.

 At the "farewell concert" on the main stage at the National Quartet Convention, it was announced that, with the blessing of Allred, Beasley, and Stewart, the Florida Boys name would be continuing on and the mantle was passed to Charlie Waller to continue on with the Florida Boys legacy.
 Waller continued to operate the Florida Boys until 2016.
+During this event, "The Boys" were joined by tenor Terry Davis and Long time bass singer Buddy Liles.

 The Florida Boys' cover of the song "Love Lifted Me" was used in Richard Linklater's 2011 Film Bernie and was covered in the soundtrack by actor-musician Jack Black.

+Les Beasley died in 2018.
+Derrell Stewart died in 2020.
+Glen Allred died in 2022.